 One of Sheffield’s most incongruous buildings: a Tudor ruin, sitting next to a 20th-century residential estate.
 The hunting lodge used to be at the heart of a huge deer park and once held Mary Queen of Scots in picturesque captivity.

-A mini cultural quarter, where studios, a cafe, shop and gallery are housed behind seven beautifully kept Georgian townhouse exteriors.
+A mini cultural quarter, where studios, a cafe-bar and event spaces are housed behind seven beautifully kept Georgian townhouse exteriors.